 Academic recharge operations and service centers may recover the cost of goods and services provided to internal and external users through rates or user fees.
 User fees should be designed to recover no more than the cost of the service provided, with adjustments based on prior experience.
 User fees must be calculated consistently for federal and nonfederal users.
 User fees may not be based on what others charge for similar services, or what Cornell thinks the market will bear.
-User fees should be based on UG guidelines and Cornell's Service Center Policy.
+User fees should be based on UG guidelines and Cornell's Recharge Entities Policy.
 New user fees for service facilities must be submitted for review and approved by the Controller's Office prior to implementation.
 User fees for other service facilities must be submitted annually to the Controller's Office for review and approval.
 Current rates can be obtained by contacting the service provider.

 The budget justification page should include the rate schedule and calculation of the user fees.

 Services of a consultant may be budgeted when the services are sufficiently special, temporary, or technical in nature that they cannot be performed satisfactorily by existing University personnel during the course of their assigned responsibilities.
 Consultants are independent contractors, not employees, therefore benefits are not charged.
 Travel and incidental expenses are included in the total consultant estimate and budgeted under this category.
 Curriculum vitæs and other specific information related to the consultant(s) should be maintained by the department.
 Designation of independent contractor status is governed by the Internal Revenue's Code of Common Law.
 Cornell may be subjected to significant institutional tax penalties should the individual be incorrectly classified as an independent contractor.
 Costs should be based on quotes from the consultant.
 See Cornell's Guidelines for Consulting Agreements.